open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 Once you make these changes, click `Save Document`.
 You should now be able to find your app in the [Library](http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html#resources)!

+### Push New App to Nation
 Now delete your dummy resource by clicking `Delete`.
 Then click `Open` on you html resource to test it out.

 ![finalstep1](uploads/images/Final_Step_1.png)

-Finally push your app to the nation by clicking `Add to Nation`.
+Finally, push your app to the nation by clicking `Add to Nation`.

 ![finalstep2](uploads/images/Final_Step_2.png)